HereIsJohnny/ecommerce-example/README.md

 https://ecommerce-example-mu.vercel.app/

 ## My Approach

-Due to the time limitation, I decided to sharpen my focus.
-My idea was that this task is not about completing every requirement but rather about showcasing my approach toward architecture, optimization, problem-solving, and UI/UX.
-This is why I covered things like:

 -   Data layering: API layer, service layer, use[Domain] hooks.
 -   Domain-driven design (DDD): 2 domains, order, and products.